B.C. police failing to enforce 'restraining orders' too often, report finds

 “I did not appreciate the police telling my small boy that it’s a ‘big deal’ to press charges against your dad, and that he would have to go into a courtroom in front of a judge and point to his father and tell the judge that he had abused him,” one survivor wrote, in a testimonial included in the report.
 “My son was petrified of his dad and the repercussions, and embarrassed by the situation.”

-BWSS is also calling for mandatory coroner’s inquests every time a woman is killed by a former partner who is subject to a protection order or peace bond, and for B.C. to increase the minimum length of the orders to two years.
+BWSS is also calling for mandatory coroner’s inquests every time a woman is killed by a former partner who is subject to a protection order or peace bond, and for B.C. to increase the minimum length of the orders from one year to two.

 Past research has found the most dangerous time for women fleeing from abusive relationships is the first 18 months after their escape, MacDougall noted.

-“So why are we doing one-year terms?” she added.
+“So why are we doing one-year terms?” she said.
 “They should absolutely be two years, as a minimum.”

 Asked about the report, B.C.
 Attorney General Niki Sharma promised the government will consider the BWSS recommendations – as well as those that come from an ongoing, independent review of the legal system’s approach to sexual violence and intimate-partner violence, led by Dr. Kim Stanton, former legal director of the Women’s Legal Education and Action Fund.